prd-khoa-luu/arizona-stay/README.md

     * Seasonal items and basic clothing
     * Electronics, small appliances, and school supplies
     * ... and all sorts of other products!
+  * Private label brands include Great Value (groceries and household), Equate (health and beauty), and Sam’s Choice (beverages and snacks)
 * Costco
   * Requires membership (contact us 😉)
   * Only accepts Visa credit/debit cards